Data Privacy Police

 2.2 Registration and participation

-AUDI AG as the joint controller with Audi China process the data of a participant provided on the webpage for registration for the event and those personal data about you, which we collect during the event (e.g. name, e-mail address, company, field of activity, nationality, date of birth, telephone number, physical address)
+We process the data of a participant provided on the webpage for registration for the event and those personal data about you which we collect during the event (e.g. name, e-mail address, company, field of activity, nationality, date of birth, telephone number, physical address)

 This includes the following data:

-In connection with the registration and with the conduct for the event:
+In connection with the registration for the event:

 3. For what purposes do we process your data and on which legal ground?